 Are you a facility that has Pet Partner team visits?
 Please take our survey and let us know how we are doing.

 While there are many local, regional, and even national groups that can provide therapy animal visits, Pet Partners has the highest standards for their registered therapy animal teams that ensure both safe and effective visits in the community.

 We are proud to be the only national program aligned with the International Association of Human-Animal Interaction Organizations (IAHAIO) recommendations for therapy animals.

-Once you’ve decided you are interested in starting a therapy animal program, where should you start?
+Once you’ve decided you are interested in setting up a therapy animal program, where should you start?
 Pet Partners is committed to supporting our facilities to set up programs for maximum success.
 These next steps are a great place to begin, but if you have questions please contact us.